harshitthakur7168/Verilog_Journey/README.md

 I am a learner seeking opportunities in semiconductor industry.

+I write gate level modelling of the circuit which helps be understand the internal workingof the circuit.
+These smaller gate level models can be instanted with larger code thus give better understanding of data flow.

 I have recently started uploading verilog codes on github so that i can show in interview.
 Also i am working on a verilog project which ill be uploading soon.
 I am open to suggestion, improvements and compliments too xd .